Rebadging: Luxury vehicles

 Badge engineering occurs in the luxury-type market segments.
 An automobile manufacturer will use a model from its mainstream brand as a basis for a model under a premium marque by upgrading its features, technology, and/or styling.
 Along with visible cosmetic differences, premium models may also receive upgraded drivetrains.

 An example of this is that Ford Motor Company marketed its mainstream Ford Fusion mid-size sedan as the Lincoln MKZ; the Ford Expedition SUV is sold as the Lincoln Navigator.
 A more controversial example was the Aston Martin Cygnet, a rebadged version of the Toyota iQ city car (intended to comply with EU emissions regulations).
 While fitted with model-specific trim and a luggage set, the Cygnet nearly tripled the price of the iQ.
-Alternatively, VW Group under Ferdinand Piëch used the reverse of this in some circumstances, engineering the more luxurious model first and then remove features for models from less prestigious marques.
+Alternatively, VW Group under Ferdinand Piëch used the reverse of this in some circumstances, engineering the more luxurious model first and then removing features for models from less prestigious marques.
 Examples include the Lamborghini Gallardo/Audi R8 and the Audi A4/Volkswagen Passat.